-The present document contains an initial appeal for CHF 983.2 million to cover ICRC field activities in 2010.
+The present document contains an initial appeal for CHF 1,046.9 million to cover ICRC field activities in 2011.

-A central feature of the ICRC's 2010 budget is that it reflects the organization's current level of operational engagement worldwide to address the needs of populations at risk in a credible way.
-It is a stable budget, at just 1% below the initial 2009 budget, the largest the ICRC has ever presented.
+A central feature of the ICRC's 2011 budget is that, while being the largest initial budget presented by the ICRC, it reflects the organization's current overall level of commitment and capacity worldwide to address in a credible fashion the needs of populations at risk.